lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 {{% figure src="/svg/rewrite.svg"
            width="80%"
            enlarge="full"
-           caption="A non-convex minIR graph rewrite, decomposed into elementary rewrites using outlining and hoisting.
-For simplicity, `regiondef` operations were removed in favour of nested boxes, representing operations and regions within them.
+           caption="A non-convex minIR graph rewrite, obtained by decomposition into valid convex rewrites, using outlining and hoisting.
+For simplicity, `regiondef` operations were made implicit and represented by nested boxes: a region within an operation corresponds to a region definition that is passed as an argument to the operation.
 Edge colours correspond to value types.
 Step 1 _outlines_ the `...` operations into a dedicated region, which step 2 _hoists_ outside of the region being rewritten.
 Step 3 and 4 together correspond to a minIR sugraph rewrite.
 They have been split into two steps following the proof strategy.
 Step 4 is an instance of a minIR operation rewrite."
 %}}
 <!-- prettier-ignore-end -->